Endometriosis and low ferritin levels: endometriosis and nutrient deficiencies.

 Symptoms of iron deficiency.

-But what endometriosis and low ferritin levels have to do with shortness of breath, fatigue, dizziness, feeling lightheaded, pale skin, and fast heartbeat?
+But what does endometriosis and low ferritin levels have to do with shortness of breath, fatigue, dizziness, feeling lightheaded, pale skin, and fast heartbeat?

 To answer that, I’ll give you the most common symptoms of anemia that you should never ignore: